1Password/onepassword-sdk-python/README.md

 The 1Password Python SDK offers programmatic access to your secrets in 1Password with Python.
 During the beta, you can create, retrieve, update, and delete items and resolve secret references.

+## Requirements

+The 1Password Python SDK requires:

+- `libssl` 3
+- `glibc` 2.32 or later

+If you're running a Linux distribution that still uses `libssl` version 1.1.1, such as Debian 11 or Ubuntu 20.04, you'll need to update to a later version of Linux or install the required dependencies.

 ## 🔑 Authentication

 1Password SDKs support authentication with [1Password Service Accounts](https://developer.1password.com/docs/service-accounts/get-started/).